Jsaltin95/Johan_Saltin_Public_Projects/Vending_Machine/README.md

 """""

-The projects final state can be seen in: https://github.com/Jsaltin95/johan_Saltin_public_projects
+The projects final state can be seen in the following youtube link: https://www.youtube.com/watch?v=HRMW72OgkdM A project report is also attatched.